vesellov/bitdust.docs.old/api.md

 ### space\_consumed()

-Return some info about your current usage of BitDust resources.
+Returns some info about your current usage of BitDust resources.

     {'status': 'OK',
      'result':  [  { 'available': 907163720,